muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

   common among American and European students in examples, he sprinkled in names that would be familiar to students in India, Colombia, and China.

-  Professor Agarwal also realized that it made sense to move a due date that fell on a major festival day in India.
+  Professor Agarwal also checked the scheduled due dates for the course assignments, and found that it made sense to change a due date that fell on a major festival day in India.

 .. * Another team provided a Hindi translation of their course introduction.